OpenMx/OpenMx/docs/source/AlternativeApproaches.rst

         [1] 1059.199
         attr(,"IndependenceLikelihood")
         [1] 1059.199

 Covariances + Means
 ...................

 A means vector can also be added to the observed data as the fourth argument of the ``mxData`` command.
 When means are requested to be modeled, a second ``mxMatrix`` command is required to specify the vector of expected means.
-In this case a matrix of ``type`` ='Full', with one row and one column, is assigned ``free`` =T with start value zero, and the name *expMean*.
+In this case a matrix of ``type`` ="Full", with one row and one column, is assigned ``free`` =TRUE with start value zero, and the name *expMean*.
 The object is saved as *expMeanMat*.

 .. cssclass:: input
 ..